LemonAppDev/konsist-documentation/inspiration/snippets/general-snippets.md

 }
 ```

-## Snippet 11: No Class Should Use Java Util Logging
+##11: No Class Should Use Java Util Logging

 ```kotlin
 @Test